 The emphasis is not so much on competition as it is on fellowship and socialization.

 To be eligible to enter any event, a participant must be a resident of Arlington County, Fairfax County, Fauquier County, Loudoun County, Prince William County or the Cities of Alexandria, Fairfax and Falls Church.
-Participants must be 50 years of age or older, complete a registration form and a standard release form, and submit the necessary registration fees.
+Participants must be 50 years of age or older, complete a registration form (online only in 2021) and a standard release form, and submit the necessary registration fees.
 Individuals and teams will participate in predetermined age categories, except where circumstances dictate change.

 The Northern Virginia Senior Olympics are held in the fall (usually in the middle of September) of each year and attract over 900 individuals annually.
 The Senior Olympics are a reflection of its Motto: LIVING HEALTHY LONGER

-A) Eligibility, Registration, and Team Competitions
+A) Eligibility, Registration, and Team Competitions (revised)

 1) Participants must be 50 years of age or older and be a resident of a Northern Virginia Region sponsoring jurisdiction.
 The age of a competitor on December 31 in the year the competition is held determines the age group.